- Making an Impact: Researching to Better Support Astronauts in Space

 - AIAA Fellow Byers Died in November

-AIAA Foundation Researching to Better Support Astronauts in Space
+AIAA Foundation Making an Impact: Researching to Better Support Astronauts in Space

 The AIAA Foundation’s Neil A. Armstrong Graduate Award 2018 winner Emily Matula is preparing for a career to support and study life in space.
 Closer to home, she’s been training to become an EMT after seeing the need for medical assistance with Hurricane Harvey.